nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 This document outlines a significant redesign of the app's navigation and receipt processing workflow.
 The primary objectives are to:

 1.  **Enhance User Experience:** Streamline navigation by making "Receipts" the central view and introducing a more intuitive "Add Receipt" flow.
-2.  **Improve Workflow Efficiency:** Convert the existing multi-tab workflow into a transient modal, maintaining current in-memory caching within the flow for responsiveness.
+2.  **Improve Workflow Efficiency:** Convert the existing multi-tab workflow into a transient, full-page modal, maintaining current in-memory caching within the flow for responsiveness.
 3.  **Enable Persistent Drafts:** Implement robust data persistence, allowing users to save incomplete receipts as drafts and resume them later.
-This involves storing the workflow's cached state to Firestore upon exiting the modal or the app.
+This involves storing the workflow's cached state to Firestore upon exiting the modal or the app, with a user prompt to save/discard.
 4.  **Maintain Backend Stability:** Leverage existing backend Cloud Functions without immediate modification, ensuring a phased rollout.
 5.  **Uphold Code Quality:** Implement all changes following best coding practices, focusing on reusability, clarity, and maintainability.